• Home

 by Sarah

 I came up with a Hatchet Lesson Plan For Kids because I just loved this story!
-In the book Hatchet by Gary Paulsen, we meet 13 year old Brian Robeson as he head to visit his father in the Canadian mountains.
-On the way he survives a horrible plane crash, and is left as the only survivor who now needs to survive alone in the wilderness.
-So how will he fare?
+In the book Hatchet by Gary Paulsen, we meet 13-year-old Brian Robeson as he heads to visit his father in the Canadian mountains.
+On the way, he survives a horrible plane crash and is left as the only survivor who now needs to survive alone in the wilderness.
+So, how will he fare?

 Rules of Survival Hatchet Craft: